spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 ## Multiserver networking

-Multiserver functionality is available through either:

-* server **offloading** (available in alpha), in which Unreal server functionality is split between multiple servers and those servers compute different functionality across the whole game world, or
+Multiserver functionality is currently available through server **offloading** (available in alpha), in which Unreal server functionality is split between multiple servers and those servers compute different functionality across the whole game world.
-* server **zoning** (available in pre-alpha), in which the game world is split into several geographical areas and each area has a dedicated Unreal server computing all the functionality for it.

-<%(Callout  message="We do not currently recommend development using multiserver zoning functionality.
-For more information on multiserver zoning availability, see the [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) page.")%>
+In the future, it will also be available through server **zoning**, in which the game world is split into several geographical areas and each area has a dedicated Unreal server computing all the functionality for it.
+For more information on multiserver zoning availability, see the [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1).

 ## Find out more